baijian/pygnuplot/README.md

 * gnuplot

+$ brew install gnuplot

 * python 2.7.2

-$ brew install gnuplot

-$ pip install numpy
+Use pythonbrew to manage your python versions.

-$ pip install gnuplot-py
+$ script/bootstrap